 Dorothy Singer vs. State of Florida

-This unanimous decision allowed Singer a new trial based on the argument that the trial court denied her due process.
+This unanimous decision allowed Singer, who was convicted of 1st degree murder, a new trial because the trial court denied her due process.
 The ruling reads:

 “Based on counsel’s limited experience with DNA cases and lack of familiarity with FDLE’s current procedures, combined with the complexity of the expert report at issue here, we conclude that 12 days was wholly inadequate to prepare for trial.”